Loading

 Australian tourism is a major factor for PAL, but Philippine outbound has a lot of potential too

 PAL operates 22 flights a week to Australia, covering Sydney, Melbourne, Brisbane and Perth.
-This is up from 16 flights to three destinations before the pandemic, meaning there has been a 37% increase in frequencies.
+This is up from 16 flights to three destinations before the COVID pandemic, meaning there has been a 37% increase in frequencies.

 Capacity - as measured by ASKs - is 27% higher.
 The lower rate of increase compared to frequencies is because some of the growth has been on narrowbodies instead of widebodies.

-Australia represents the fifth-largest visitor source market for the Philippines, so it is an important inbound flow, Mr Featherstone said.
+Australia represents the fifth largest visitor source market for the Philippines, so it is an important inbound flow, Mr Featherstone said.

 PAL is planning to boost frequencies on its Brisbane and Perth routes, and "the fundamentals are there for continued strong growth" in the longer term, Mr Featherstone said.